rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 ### STEP-3 : Set hbbs/hbbr address on client-side

-{{% notice note %}}
-For Windows clients, you can choose the [Windows EXE](/docs/en/self-host/console/#windows-exe) solution to avoid filling in custom server configuration.
-{{% /notice %}}

 Click on menu button on the right side of ID as below, choose "ID/Relay Server".

 ![](/docs/en/self-host/install/images/server-set-menu.png)

-Enter the hbbs host or ip address in the ID server input box (local side + remote side), the other two addresses can be left blank, RustDesk will automatically deduce (if not specially set), and the relay server refers to hbbr ( 21116 port), the API server refers to above web console + API (21114) port.
+Enter the hbbs host or ip address in the ID server input box (local side + remote side), the other two addresses can be left blank, RustDesk will automatically deduce (if not specially set), and the relay server refers to hbbr ( 21116 port).

-{{% notice note %}}
-The Key in the picture does not refer to the registered email address, the [next section](#key) will explain in detail.
-{{% /notice %}}

 e.g.